Dying declaration: United States

 Other general rules of admissibility also apply, such as the requirement that the declaration must be based on the declarant's actual knowledge.

 The statement must relate to the circumstances or the cause of the declarant's own impending death.
-For example, in the dying declaration of Clifton Chambers in 1988, he stated that ten years earlier, he had helped his son bury a man whom the son had killed by accident.
+In 1933, the Supreme Court unanimously determined in Shepard v.
+United States that the declarant must believe that death in a certainty..
+The legal history of this case evidenced that Major Shepard, an army doctor, and his wife had a "testy" relationship but there was some question as to whether she was suicidal or even believed that her death was certain.
+In the dying declaration of Clifton Chambers in 1988, he stated that ten years earlier, he had helped his son bury a man whom the son had killed by accident.
 The statement was sufficient cause to justify a warrant for a search on the son's property, and the man's body was indeed found.
 However, there was no physical evidence of a crime, and since Chambers was not the victim, his dying declaration was not admissible as evidence, and the son was never brought to trial.

 The first use of the dying declaration exception in American law was in the 1770 murder trial of the British soldiers responsible for the Boston Massacre.
 One of the victims, Patrick Carr, told his doctor before he died that the soldiers had been provoked.
 The doctor's testimony helped defense attorney John Adams to secure acquittals for some of the defendants and reduced charges for the rest.

 If the defendant is convicted of homicide but the reliability of the dying declaration is in question, there is grounds for an appeal.

 The future of the dying declaration doctrine in light of Supreme Court opinions such as Crawford v.
 Washington (2004) is unclear (Crawford was decided under the constitution's Confrontation Clause, not the common law).
 Opinions such as Giles v.
 California (2008) discuss the matter (although the statements in Giles were not a dying declaration), but Justice Ginsburg notes in her dissent to Michigan v.
 Bryant (2011) that the court has not addressed whether the dying declaration exception is valid after the confrontation clause cases.